corollari/caoutchouc/docs/index.md

 **Note**: TeXstudio will only work if the files opened with it have the .tex extension, that means that you'll have to use filenames ending with `.tex` but which will contain caoutchouc code.

 If you'd like to run your own instance of ShareCaou, check [this repository](https://github.com/corollari/sharecaou) for instructions on how to set it up.

+Caoutchouc is open source (MIT licensed), and available [in this github repository](https://github.com/corollari/caoutchouc).
+Contributions are welcome.